MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 #### Alpha Equivalence

-_+_+_+_ BKM _+_+_+_+_

 Breaking slightly from the pure syntactics, and approaching semantics, is the notion of alpha equivalence, without which lambda calculus would just become a naive rewriting/macro system.
-There may be situations where you have a variable used as a *bound* variable in an abstraction, but if we wanted to do a naive replacement of every instance of x with another expresssion, then a variable that was not bound by a lambda abstraction may not caught up in one (this situation is called variable capture).
+There may be situations where you have a variable used as a *bound* variable in an abstraction, but if we wanted to do a naive replacement of every instance of `x` with another expresssion, then a variable that was not bound by a lambda abstraction may not caught up in one (this situation is called variable capture).
 A simple example would be substituting variable `y` for `x` in expression `\y.x`, naive substituting gives `\y.y` as the result but it should be `\z.y`, the meaning of the term changed with the variable capture; the abstraction meant `x` whatever `y` is, and got replaced to mean return whatever the input is.
 To avoid this we need labels for bound variables and free variables.

 Bound variables of lambda expressions are easily defined inductively as: